 Breakfast next morning was served in the Brabazon Restaurant, which was transformed from a fine dining evening restaurant to a more daytime space.
 My favourite part of this meal was watching guests enjoying themselves using the electric juicer.
 It is a sign of excellent hospitality when one can wax eloquently about breads and Tankardstown’s breads were freshly baked earlier that day.
 So many places fall down at breakfast and after all it is the meal that sustains you for the day ahead.

 As I drove down the elegant driveway of this elegant Country House Hotel with mature trees on either side I knew for sure that I wasn’t going to leave it that long until my next visit.
-Knowing Trish she is probably already concocting some new initiatives that will have a wow factor and I want to be the first to see them.
+Knowing how involved the owners are I expect they are already concocting some new initiatives that will have a wow factor and I want to be the first to see them.